SongYi-Han/DataEngineering-NYtaxi/module_02/README.md

-# Prefect
+# Workflow 🌈

-* This repo contains python code to create ETL workflows to extract, transform, and load data using Prefect.
+* This repo contains python code to create ETL workflows to extract, transform, and load data using Airflow and Prefect.

-* infrastructure : Postgres, Google Cloud Storage, BigQuery.
+* infrastructure : Postgres, Google Cloud Storage, BigQuery + Airflow or Prefect

-# Precedure
-### 1. write python script with prefect
-* `ingest_data.py`